How it Works

 main_level_id: The membership level ID for the primary or parent level; the ID must match the index.
 Accepts: any integer.

 sponsored_level_id: The membership level ID of the sponsored level(s); Accepts: a single integer or an array of integers.

 add_code_to_confirmation_email: Whether the code for sponsored levels should be added to the confirmation email sent to the original member after checkout.
 Accepts: ‘true’ or ‘false’.

 apply_seat_cost_to_initial_payment: The seat cost of each individual sponsored membership will be applied to the initial payment the original member pays at time of registration.
 Accepts: ‘true’ or ‘false’.

 apply_seat_cost_to_billing_amount: The seat cost of each individual sponsored membership will be applied to the recurring payment of the original member.
 Accepts: ‘true’ or ‘false’.
 You can set both the

 apply_seat_cost_to_billing_amountvalues to ‘true’ to have the seat cost charged immediately at checkout and for each recurring billing pamyent. (i.e. 5 seats at $10 per month will charge $50 at initial checkout and $50 per 1 month)

 seat_cost: The cost of each sponsored member, in dollars.
 If you want the sponsored memberships to be free, set

-seat_costis left blank, the cost of each additional seat will be equal to the initial payment cost of the sponsored level according to the level settings.
+seat_costto 0 or omit the array value.
 This array value is required for the “Additional Seats” checkout field to display.
 Accepts any integer.

 seats: The number of sponsored accounts that should be generated for the main account.
 Omit the